When concealing yourself awaiting the arrival of ducks or geese it pays to position yourself in the most comfortable layout blind possible.

 The company has stated that this is the fastest and easiest to set up layout blind available anywhere.
 This is a low profile layout blind so that it will be easy to hide and won’t create shadows.

-It has a multi-layered padded seat, backrest and head rest.
+It has a multi-layered padded seat, backrest and head rest to provide a comfortable wait.
 It also has a large foot-bag that is removable to make it easier to clean.

 More information can be found on the Rig'Em Right website.